 Making your own sidewalk chalk is lots of fun.
 We chose to make dinosaurs but you could make any shapes.
-Wrap them up in little box and some coloured cellophane to make a cute present or party flavours.
+Wrap them up in little box and some coloured cellophane to make a cute present or party favours.

 Time: 15 minutes plus at least 3 days drying time

 Tempera paint powder works best to give an even colour but it is quite expensive.
 Liquid tempera (poster) paint also works well enough- we used liquid paint here.

 We tried small molds (ice cube sized) and jumbo molds (muffin sized).
 We preferred the smaller finished chalks as they dried much faster.